This Week’s Cost Intelligence

 Stonehaven Analysis

-Movements against major currencies (EUR, GBP, JPY, CNY, AUD, INR and SGD) were minimal and showed no material change from the previous week.
+Currency movements against major currencies (EUR, GBP, JPY, CNY, AUD, INR, and SGD) were minimal this week and largely unchanged from last week.

-As most construction commodities and specialist imports are USD-denominated, the current foreign exchange environment remains neutral, with no meaningful impact on project costs or imported materials, plant, or logistics.
+As most construction materials and specialist imports are priced in USD, exchange rates had no meaningful impact on material costs, plant, or logistics.

-Overall, currency conditions remain stable and continue to have a negligible influence on construction input pricing for the week.
+Overall, currency conditions remain stable and did not materially affect construction input prices this week.

 Global Inputs & Freight Benchmarks